Tomev/qcflow/docs/source/deep-learning/tensorflow/guide/index.rst

 Using the Predefined Callback
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-QCFlow offers a predefined callback :py:class:`qcflow.tensorflow.MlflowCallback` that you can use or extend to log information to QCFlow.
+QCFlow offers a predefined callback :py:class:`qcflow.tensorflow.QCFlowCallback` that you can use or extend to log information to QCFlow.
 The callback function provides the same functionality as autologging and is suitable for users willing to have a better control of the experiment.
-Using ``qcflow.tensorflow.MlflowCallback`` is the same as other Keras callbacks:
+Using ``qcflow.tensorflow.QCFlowCallback`` is the same as other Keras callbacks:

 .. code-block:: python